 The week before Green Fest, you may drop off clean, gently-used clothing of any size (infant – adult) and gently-used sports equipment at the Community Center in Shafer Park.
 Earn a credit for each piece you drop off.

-On the day of Green Fest, take the credit vouchers to the Green Fest swap in Pavilion #1 and choose an equal number of items.
-(It is preferable that items be taken in advance to the Community Center during the week prior to the festival, although items may be swapped the day of the festival at the pavilion.)
+On the day of Green Fest (May 18) starting at 10:30 a.m., take the credit vouchers to the Green Fest swap in Pavilion #1 and choose an equal number of items.
+(It is preferable that items be dropped off at the Community Center during the week prior to the festival, although items may be swapped the day of the festival at the pavilion.)

 Even if you do not have items to swap, you may still participate by purchasing clothing at yard-sale prices (50 cents each).
 Donation tax receipts are available upon request.

-All clothing not swapped or sold are donated to Children in Need, Inc. of Washington County.
-Monetary proceeds are donated to Micah’s Backpack, which provides nutritious meals and snacks to hungry children in South Washington County during weekends when they don’t have access to meals at school.
+All clothing not swapped or sold will be donated to Children in Need, Inc. of Washington County.
+Monetary proceeds will go to Micah’s Backpack, which provides nutritious meals and snacks to hungry children in South Washington County during weekends when they don’t have access to meals at school.